CMSgov/cdap/terraform/services/opt-out-export/README.md

-# Terraform for opt-out-export lambda
+# Terraform for opt-out-export function

-This service sets up the infrastructure for the opt-out-export lambda in upper and lower environments for all teams.
+This service sets up the infrastructure for the opt-out-export lambda function in upper and lower environments for all teams.

 ## Manual deploy